 Using tongs, I gently tossed the pasta with the sauce and added some pasta water every so often until the desired consistency was achieved.

 Serve with freshly grated pecorino Romano cheese over the top and enjoy!
+I hope this creamy pesto pasta becomes a weekly staple!

 Visit my store for useful tools and favorite kitchen items